POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/code-questions.rst

 10. **I've come across a FAILED binary.
 What does this mean?**
     - Answer: A FAILED binary is one that has encountered an error during the simulation due to the default flow and steps of POSYDON being unable to evolve them.
-    This can be due to a variety of reasons:
+    This can be due to a variety of reasons, for example:

     - The evolutionary state of the binary is not represented in the currently supported stellar evolution grids.
     For example, we do not have a grid for Roche lobe overflow between two helium stars.